marekniedzwiedz/evoloza/README.md

 python3 run.py report --repo /tmp/demo-repo
 ```

-What happens:
+## What Happens During `run`

-- The tool creates a baseline score from the current branch.
+- The harness measures a baseline score from the current branch.
-- For each round, it creates one candidate branch and one git worktree.
+- Each round runs in its own candidate branch and git worktree.
-- It asks Codex to make one focused improvement attempt.
+- Codex is asked to make one improvement attempt and return a hypothesis.
-- Each attempt must return a `hypothesis` describing what the experiment is trying.
-- It runs your evaluator command.
+- The evaluator command(s) run against the candidate worktree.
-- If the score improves, it commits the candidate and makes it the new champion.
+- If the score improves, the candidate is committed and becomes the new champion.
-- If the score does not improve, it deletes the candidate branch and tries again next round.
+- If the score does not improve, the candidate branch is discarded.
-- The full experiment log is fed back into the next prompt, and exact repeated hypotheses are rejected as duplicates.
+- The full experiment history is fed back into the next prompt, and exact
+  repeated hypotheses are rejected as duplicates.
-- `run` stays in the foreground and shows one live status line with elapsed time, idle time, the current phase, and cumulative input/output token usage streamed from Codex session files when available.
+- `run` stays in the foreground and shows progress, elapsed time, and token
-- When a phase finishes, `run` prints a durable line showing how long it took, so you can see the rhythm of each round without duplicating the live status line.
+  usage when Codex session files are available.
-- If the latest run already completed or stopped, `run` starts a fresh run automatically from the last committed champion and keeps using the full experiment history in `.autoresearch/results.tsv`.
+- If the latest run already completed or stopped, `run` starts a fresh run from

-Artifacts are written under `/tmp/demo-repo/.autoresearch/`.
-The main cross-run log is `/tmp/demo-repo/.autoresearch/results.tsv`.
+  the last committed champion and continues using the full experiment history in
+  `.autoresearch/results.tsv`.

+## Why The Repo Is Larger Than A Demo

+This repository is intentionally opinionated, but it is still a harness rather
+than a toy example.
+The implementation complexity mostly comes from:

+- generic target-repo support
+- git worktree and branch lifecycle management
+- persistent run/champion/candidate state
+- artifact capture for debugging and inspection
+- resumable experiment history across runs
+- Codex process integration and live progress reporting

+If you want the smallest possible autoresearch repo, follow Karpathy's design
+and bake the loop into one specific target repository.
+If you want the loop as
+reusable infrastructure, this repo is aiming at that second category.

 ## Notes

 - The target repo can be created automatically if it does not exist yet.
 - If the target repo is missing git, `init` and `run` will initialize it.
 - The target repo must be clean before `run` starts.
-- This project uses the Python standard library plus `tomli` on Python versions older than 3.11.
+- This project uses the Python standard library plus `tomli` on Python versions
+  older than 3.11.
-- To actually run experiments, you still need `git` and the Codex CLI installed, or another compatible binary configured via `config.toml` under `[codex].binary`.
+- To actually run experiments, you still need `git` and the Codex CLI
+  installed, or another compatible binary configured via `config.toml` under
+  `[codex].binary`.